nazarena254/PWDmanager.github.io/README.md

 ### It is a python application that allow users manage user passwords and even generate new passwords for them.

 ## Description
->PWDmanager will have two sections;<br> First, the user will have a login username and password to the application.<br> Second, The user will create new credentials account to store and view their various account(Eg twitter, codewar, linked, gmail...) credentials and their passwords in the application.<br> The application also generates a password for her/him to use when he/she signs up to a new account(Eg Facebook).
+> - PWDmanager will have two sections;<br> First, the user will have a login username and password to the application.<br> - Second, the user will create new credentials account to store and view their various account(Eg twitter, codewar, linked, gmail...) credentials and their passwords in the application.<br> - The application also generates a password for her/him to use when he/she signs up to a new account(Eg Facebook).
 Alternatively, the application gives the user an to option of putting in a password that he/she wants to use for the new credential account(Eg Facebook).

 ## Author
 Nazarena Wambura.</br>